electricimp/impTest/README.md

 ### GitHub Credentials Configuration

 The command `imptest github` generates or updates GitHub credentials in config file.
-The credentials will be used to include external sources [from GitHub](#include-from-github) `imptest github` options is the same as in [`imptest init` command](#new-project-configuration)
+The credentials will be used to include external sources [from GitHub](#include-from-github).
+`imptest github` options is the same as in [`imptest init` command](#new-project-configuration)

 ```